Welcome to our department

 Key Stage 3:

 The history department at De La Salle School are committed to promoting independent and active learning.
 To this end, we are constantly updating and modifying our programme of study to ensure that we are catering for the needs of all our Key Stage 3 students.
-Students will acquire factual knowledge about topics in key moments of British history, people’s way of life and the development of key institutions and ideas that still exist today or have had a profound impact on shaping our lives.
+Students will acquire factual knowledge about topics in key moments of British and World history, people’s way of life and the development of key institutions and ideas that still exist today or have had a profound impact on shaping our lives.
 Through exploring these topics, the department aims for students to become creative and independent thinkers who can clearly communicate their opinions to others through a range of different learning activities.

 Key Stage 4:

 The aims and objectives of this qualification are to enable students to: